xCENTx/xcentx.github.io/collections/_posts/2022-11-2-Old_PCSX2_Trainer.md

 ## Compiling PCSX2 from Source
 Still have a lot more reversing to do, but before go any further it would be a good time to compile PCSX2 from source and start looking at the logs.
+Compiling PCSX2 from source is easy , just press the build button (be sure you are in the v1.6.x branch and in Debug Win32 mode)
+Now that the source is compiled it will be much easier to debug the patching process.
+Essentially the goal at this point is to both look at PCSX2 Debug Log w/ verbose logging as well as toggle cheats and change some general settings to get patches to apply.
+Along with this we also want to start setting some breakpoints in PCSX2 source.
+Our goal is to trip a breakpoint and start walking the function calls until we can find something that will cause our patches to load without breaking anything in the process.

 <!--